How to Fulfill Your Purpose as a Life Coach With the Power of Authenticity

-Do you ever think about helping people as a life coach, but your inner critic keeps whispering things like:
+So, it’s no surprise that when most people think about helping people as a life coach, their inner critic starts whispering things like:

 - “You can’t do that.”